reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 returns this current tenant, the `CarRoutingDataSource` find the `DataSource` of this tenant and set it as current `DataSource` automatically.
 It means every access to data from the thread will be routed to this `Datasource`.

-## Migration of SQL scripts with multiple data sources
+## Migrating SQL Schemas with Multiple Tenants

-If we want to have version control over the database with Flyway and make changes in it like adding a column, adding a table, dropping a constraint and so on, we have to write SQL script.
-With the Flyway support for Spring Boot we just need to deploy the application and new scripts are migrated.
+If we want to have version control over the database with Flyway and make changes in it like adding a column, adding a table, dropping a constraint and so on, we have to write SQL scripts.
+With the Flyway support for Spring Boot we just need to deploy the application and new scripts are being executed to migrate the database to the new state.
 By default, Flyway uses the current `DataSource`.

 But we want to apply the scripts to all `DataSource`s we defined in the application.
 We didn't define static `Datasource`s, but we put them in a `Map` in the `DataSourceProperties`, so now we can iterate over them.